ibcjacky/fart/README.rst

 This package was built for use in Python 3 in Linux.
 I expect this package should work for other environments, but no support for other OS is planned.
+Not only in Linux, actually it works in Windows as well.